 2. Diversify Your Content with Pictures

 People’s attention spans are shorter than ever.
 Want proof?
 How many of you read the entire start of this article rather than just skipping down to the numbered points?
 I know a lot of you did.
 We can’t expect people to read hundreds and thousands of words.
 This is where social media comes into play by giving you the ability to post images along with your short text messages.

 It sounds simple, but sometimes the simple tips are the most effective ones.
-By using eye-catching images, you’ll be able to grab the client’s attention and put it onto your post.
-This can result in higher engagement rate, more likes, more followers and a higher chance of your perfect patient coming across your clinic.
+By using eye-catching images, you’ll be able to grab the client’s attention and put it onto your posted content.
+This can result in higher engagement rate, more likes, brand awareness, more followers and a higher chance of your perfect patient coming across your clinic.

 3. Post Scheduling

 This is something we touched on already in the first point, but let’s look at it in a little more detail.
 Scheduling posts is vital to any business, as you can’t be expected to be posting all day long.
 I have no doubt that some of you would be able to find the time to post daily – but why not give yourself one hour a week to write the posts and schedule them all.
-That way, you don’t have to worry about posting at a particular time of the day because you’ve already done it.
+That way, you don’t have to worry about posting different types of content on particular times of the day because you’ve already done it.

-Again, I know this sounds super simple, but you’d be surprised how often the simple things like this are missed, passed over or simply forgotten about by many business owners and marketing employees.
-You can also use this as a way to play around and learn when the best time is to post out on social media.
+You can also use this as a way to play around and learn when the best time is to post out on social media platforms.
 We know, from many different experiments, that the time our social media gets the most engagement is early in the morning when people first wake up and check their phones and devices as they get ready for their day.
 Why not test it out and see when your posts get the most views or engagement at different times during the day?
-Then you can rinse and repeat at more successful times.

 We use the website Hootsuite to plan and schedule our social media content for the week.
 It is a fairly user-friendly program and allows you to schedule posts on multiple social platforms for the week.